20 Years of Summer: 1999: STAR WARS Makes it Weird

 sixth_sense_poster

 The Sixth Sense was an example of word of mouth working perfectly to a film’s benefit.
 It might be the biggest “word of mouth” success story in Hollywood history.
 No degree of marketing savvy alone could have propelled The Sixth Sense–a story-driven horror drama entirely devoid of CGI with a relatively modest budget–to become such a monster hit, making $672-million worldwide.
-That’s more than any non-adaptation/non-sequel/non-remake would make for ten years.
+Aside from Finding Nemo, that’s more than any original idea would make for ten years.
 The only movie since The Sixth Sense to spend more consecutive weeks at #1 at the box office is Avatar.

 Considering how much it made and how it got there, The Sixth Sense can justly be classified as a film phenomenon.
 While it didn’t prove to be nearly as influential as The Blair Witch Project, it permeated pop culture in an entirely different way, and ultimately may have been too successful for its creator to handle.